HED-GIT/language_chain/README.md

 ## todos

-- rust_chain not using generated .rs files
+- rust_chain not using generated .rs files for nim
 - nim_call should use native print instead of prints from c
 - fortran acts weird in docker